kszczyrbak/django-cars-api/README.md

 Before running the Django app, you have to set the configuration variables.
 The necessary variables are listed in the `.env.template` file.
 You can either:
 * Set the environment variables specified in the template file manually, or
 * Use the installed `dotenv` package, to set those variables locally, using the .template file.
 Make sure that the path to the created .env file in `settings.py load_dotenv` function is correct.

+**When using .env, make sure to put every variable and its value in a separate line!**

 Then, go back to the project directory, and perform migrations on the database: